 The United Food and Commercial Workers International Union (UFCW) has disavowed any intention of seeking to organize Walmart employees, at least for the immediate future.
 The union, in the face of charges that it had violated the National Labor Relations Act, made an abject climb-down.

-Walmart had claimed that the UFCW and its subsidiaries, Making Change at Walmart and OUR Walmart, had set up picket-lines at Walmart stores for more than 30 days with the intent of seeking recognition for the union without, however, filing a petition for a union election.
+Walmart had claimed that the UFCW and its allied organizations, Making Change at Walmart and OUR Walmart had set up picket-lines at Walmart stores for more than 30 days with the intent of seeking recognition for the union without, however, filing a petition for a union election.

-In response, UFCW lawyers and officials contacted the National Labor Relations Board (NLRB) and worked out a deal, which resulted in the setting aside of the company’s complaint, pending the union’s full compliance with its commitments.
+In response, UFCW lawyers and officials contacted the National Labor Relations Board (NLRB) and worked out a deal that resulted in the setting aside of the company’s complaint, pending the union’s full compliance with its commitments.

 In a January 30 press release, the NLRB reports on the terms accepted by the UFCW: “It [the union] disavowed any recognitional or organizational object; It promised to maintain such a disclaimer on the Making Change at Walmart and OUR Walmart websites; It promised not to engage in any picketing or confrontational conduct that is the functional equivalent of picketing for 60 days; It promised to publish a notice on the Making Change at Walmart and OUR Walmart websites expressing its disavowal of any recognitional or organizational object; and It promised to mail the above notice to its supporting organizations and OUR Walmart members.”

-Finally, should an NLRB Regional Director find in the future that the union has engaged in violating the restrictions on picketing and protest, the latter would not contest a temporary injunction against picketing, i.e., the union gives the courts in advance the right to suppress its own protests.
+Finally, should an NLRB regional director find in the future that the union has violated the restrictions on picketing and protest, the latter would not contest a temporary injunction against picketing, i.e., the union gives the courts in advance the right to suppress its own protests.